syncfusion-content/wpf-docs/wpf/TreeViewAdv/Customizing-data-templates.md

 {% endtabs %}

-The TreeVewAdv generates as shown in the following screenshot:
+The TreeViewAdv generates as shown in the following screenshot:

 ![](Customizing_data_templates_images/Customizing_data_templates_img2.jpeg)